“Ten Excerpts from an Annotated Bibliography on the Cannibal Women of Ratnabar Island”

 UNDead Genres: Marginalized Writers Reinvigorate Tired Tropes: Sunday, 6:00 pm.

 Well, I told myself I was going to use my OPT year to the utmost, and apparently that means going to six conventions this year.
 (The Nebulas, WisCon and ReaderCon, so far.)
-Next on my docket: WorldCon!
+These are the next two on my docket, and my schedules therein.
 Come say hi if you'll be there!

 I'll be at WisCon 42, in Madison, between May 25-28th, 2018!
-This'll be my third time attending, and also my very first time being on programming, so I can't wait (and am absolutely not nervous at all, nope, not me).
+This'll be my third time attending, and also my very first time being on programming, so I can't wait.
 My schedule looks like this:

 Lessons for the Not-Quite-Pro Writer : Sat, 10:00–11:45 am.
 Location: CIRC.